nelobaba/azure_hpc_deployer/README.md

 ```

 > Replace credentials as appropriate for your environment.
 In production, source from a secret store (Azure Key Vault / GitHub Actions Secrets) instead of hardcoding.

+## Next: NFS Shared Storage (Optional)

+You can extend this deployment with a dedicated NFS server for shared storage.
+See the detailed setup guide here: [docs/nfs/README.md](docs/nfs/README.md)